 For breastfed babies, gas might be caused by eating too fast, swallowing too much air or digesting certain foods.
 Babies have immature GI systems and can frequently experience gas because of this.
 Pains from gas can make your baby fussy, but intestinal gas is not harmful.

-How many times a day should a newborn poop?
+How many times should a 3 month old breastfed baby poop?